9 Advantages of Digital Marketing Vs Traditional Marketing

 Digital marketing and traditional marketing are polar opposites when it comes to strategy.

 Due to the nature of traditional marketing, strategy is often set a significant period ahead of when campaigns kick in.

 This means reaction times are much shorter.
-Take the slightly humiliating gaffe during the Olympics, where South Korea’s flag was raised prior to a match between Scotland and North Korea.
+Take the humiliating gaffe during the Olympics, where South Korea’s flag was raised before a match between Scotland and North Korea.

 Not that tensions were fraught enough between the two…

 Specsavers capitalised on the mistake by running ads over social media with their now-famous slogan ‘Should have gone to Specsavers’.

 Frankly there’s not much to choose between digital marketing and traditional marketing when it comes to strategy.
 What matters is that the strategy is sound and focused on the customer that will convert.

 Of course, it helps that digital marketing can provide a quick response to opportunities, however these are likely more in the form of viral content than winning over new customers.

 What’s better for branding, digital marketing or traditional marketing?

 Although we’re advocates for digital marketing, when it comes to branding, there’s no denying that traditional marketing is incredibly effective.